 While I’m calling this an upcycled plant stand, it can be used for whatever is your heart’s desire.
 This size piece of furniture is fun because it can be tucked in most anywhere.
 I’ve styled it with a few of my baubles and had fun staging it in my bedroom.

-While I just may keep this lil’ cutie, for now I’m offering it in my online shop (SOLD) to you along with much more home decor.
+While I just may keep this lil’ cutie, for now I’m offering it in my online shop to you along with much more home decor.
 It’s fun to create your home story and think outside the box store.

-Consider yourself invited to pin and share my latest build to inspire others to give DIY a try, plus not be so quick to toss the obvious.
+In addition, consider yourself invited to pin and share my latest build to inspire others to give DIY a try, plus not be so quick to toss the obvious.
 Making your home story is what it’s all about.